ClaudioNazareth/registration-service/README.md

 ## MongoDB

+I chose MongoDB as database for this test.
+Why MongoDB?

 MongoDB is the database for today’s applications: innovative, fast time-to-market, globally scalable, reliable, and inexpensive to operate.
 With MongoDB, you can build applications that were never possible with traditional relational databases.